Search for keywords or browse the FAQs

 What does confiscation of pledged shares or mutual funds mean?

 Confiscation, in the context of Loan against Securities, is the movement of clients' pledged securities from the client's demat account to the NBFC’s demat.
-A confiscation is triggered when the securities value drops below 50% haircut, creating a Loan to value (LTV) shortfall.
-The client can pledge additional securities or repay part of the loan amount to bring down the LTV below 50%.
-In the event the client does not do either, a confiscation is triggered as explained here.
+A confiscation is triggered when:

 What happens if the LTV is not brought down?